OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 # Installation and Start-up

 This section introduces the device start-up, it also gives a brief description of the software to be used and describes the commands required for the configuration.
-Below is a 3D view of the LoRa Gateway IoT device and a detail of each component:
+Below is a 3D view of the LoRa Gateway IoT device and detials of each component:

 -   U1: GPRS module SIM 800L
 -   U2: Lopy 4